kmario23/PyTorch-Padawan/README.md

 </p>

 <h3><p align="center">PyTorch Padawan</p></h3>
-The grand goal of this repository is to offer an in-depth understanding of  **PyTorch for scientific computing** .
-In particular, we will focus mainly on solving problems while also explaining the steps involved which will then offer good intuitions and confidence for working with arbitrary tensors.
+The grand goal of this repository is to offer an in-depth understanding of **PyTorch for Scientific Computing**.
+In particular, we will focus mainly on solving problems while also explaining the steps involved which will then offer good intuitions and confidence for working with tensors of arbitrary shapes.

 --------